Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Matchup vs. Arizona

-- Jefferson's 56.2 receiving yards per game in his four career matchups against the Cardinals are 19.7 more than his over/under for Monday's game.
+- In his four matchups against the Cardinals, Jefferson's 56.2 receiving yards average is 18.7 more than his over/under for Monday's game (37.5).

-- Jefferson, in four matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- Jefferson has caught a touchdown pass versus the Cardinals twice, but did not have multiple TDs in either of those games.

-- The Cardinals have the NFL's sixth-ranked pass defense this season, surrendering 227.1 yards per game through the air.
+- The Cardinals are allowing 227.1 passing yards per game this year, the NFL's sixth-ranked pass defense.

-- At 1.7 passing TDs allowed per game, the Cardinals defense is ranked 16th in the NFL.
+- The Cardinals have conceded 27 passing TDs this year (1.7 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- Against the 49ers in Week 18, Jefferson totaled 31 yards on two receptions (three targets).
+- In last week's outing against the 49ers, Jefferson picked up 31 yards on two receptions (averaging 15.5 yards per grab).

+- Jefferson's stat line over his last three games shows seven grabs for 100 yards.
+He averaged 33.3 receiving yards per game and was targeted 14 times.

 Jefferson's Los Angeles Teammates